-- You can load modules in your .bashrc script to load them on startup - You can create your own modules and modify MODULEPATH so they can be found by
+• You can create your own modules and modify MODULEPATH so they can be found by

-You can set PATH or PYTHONPATH by export PATH=/hpc/users/gail01/.local/bin:\$PATH export PYTHONPATH=/hpc/users/gail01/.local/lib/python3.7/site-packages:\$PYTHONPATH
+• You can set PATH or PYTHONPATH by

+PYTHONPATH=/hpc/users/gail01/.local/lib/python3.7/site-packages:\$PYTHONPATH

 File Transfer - Globus (Preferred)

 - Globus is developed/maintained at the University of Chicago and used extensively at HPC centers - Globus makes it easy to move/sync/share large amounts of data. - Globus will retry failures, recover from faults automatically when possible, and report the status of your data transfer.
 Globus website